MattPCollins/Japanese-Revision/README.md

 Before digging into the data and drawing comparisons, I made a note that the data in sample 1 has gone through several iterations as the algorithm has been improved during the creation of the app.
 As can be seen in the below graph, the month-on-month average number of days for a word to reach level 5 for the sample has decreased over time as the model has improved.
 Due to this, I am using a subset of this sample from 10/2020 onwards for the subsequent data work.

-*check date!

 ![alt text](https://github.com/MattPCollins/Analysis/blob/master/Screenshots/rolling_avg_sample1_all.png "Rolling Avg Duration: Sample 1")

 Comparing the average number of days to this target level for each sample against both each other, and the minimum number of days possible for the sample itself, I found the following results.

-Sample 1
+*Sample 1*
-Absolute minimum of 15 days to reach level 5 for sample 1
-Number of words in sample: 121
+Absolute minimum of 14 days to reach level 5 for sample 1 Number of words in sample: 91
-Average of 29.61 days to reach level 5 for sample 1
-Observed minimum of 14 days to reach level 5 for sample 1
-Observed maximum of 149 days to reach level 5 for sample 1
+Average of 28.58 days to reach level 5 for sample 1 Observed minimum of 14 days to reach level 5 for sample 1 Observed maximum of 134 days to reach level 5 for sample 1
 ![alt text](https://github.com/MattPCollins/Analysis/blob/master/Screenshots/rolling_avg_sample1.png "Rolling Avg Duration: Sample 1 Short")

-*note anomaly: min of 15, somehow observed min of 14

-Sample 4
+*Sample 4*
-Absolute minimum of 12 days to reach level 5 for sample 4
-Number of words in sample: 19
+Absolute minimum of 11 days to reach level 5 for sample 4 Number of words in sample: 40
-Average of 24.89 days to reach level 5 for sample 4
-Observed minimum of 14 days to reach level 5 for sample 4
-Observed maximum of 45 days to reach level 5 for sample 4
+Average of 27.58 days to reach level 5 for sample 4 Observed minimum of 14 days to reach level 5 for sample 4 Observed maximum of 90 days to reach level 5 for sample 4
 ![alt text](https://github.com/MattPCollins/Analysis/blob/master/Screenshots/rolling_avg_sample4.png "Rolling Avg Duration: Sample 4")

-Sample 5
+*Sample 5*
-Absolute minimum of 9 days to reach level 5 for sample 5
-Number of words in sample: 16
+Absolute minimum of 8 days to reach level 5 for sample 5 Number of words in sample: 40
-Average of 25.62 days to reach level 5 for sample 5
-Observed minimum of 15 days to reach level 5 for sample 5
-Observed maximum of 44 days to reach level 5 for sample 5
+Average of 27.88 days to reach level 5 for sample 5 Observed minimum of 14 days to reach level 5 for sample 5 Observed maximum of 67 days to reach level 5 for sample 5
 ![alt text](https://github.com/MattPCollins/Analysis/blob/master/Screenshots/rolling_avg_sample5.png "Rolling Avg Duration: Sample 5")

 The boxplot below gives greater weight to these results, showing the variation between the samples, and how the data truly sits.
 ![alt text](https://github.com/MattPCollins/Analysis/blob/master/Screenshots/boxplot.png "Boxplot")

+We can see that sample 1 has far more outliers than the other samples

 There is disparity between the sample sizes, with sample 1 accounting for about half the total size of the dictionary being looked at here.
 *HENCE NORMALISE THE DATA!!!!!